 It’s time to make amends.

-When I think of making amends I immediately think of the twelve-step program originated by Alcoholics Anonymous; and which has now been adapted to prescribe a course of action for many types of addiction and recovery.
-Those in the program endeavor to move through all twelve steps, but today we’re going to borrow just two (steps 8 and 9) to conceptualize making amends in our grief.
+When I think of making amends, I immediately think of the twelve-step program originated by Alcoholics Anonymous that has now been adapted to prescribe a course of action for many types of addiction and recovery.
+Those in the program endeavor to move through all twelve steps, but today we’re going to borrow just two steps—Steps 8 and 9—to conceptualize making amends in our grief.

 Step 8 asks that you make a list of all those you have harmed and become willing to make amends to them all.
 Step 9 is accomplished by making direct amends to such people wherever possible, except when to do so would injure them or others.
-For the remainder of this post we’re going to walk through a simplified adaptation of these steps, so if you’re serious about making amends grab a piece of paper and a pen.
-If you’re not series then at least take a minute and go tell someone you love them.
+For the remainder of this post, we’re going to walk through a simplified adaptation of these step.
+So, if you’re serious about making amends, grab a piece of paper and a pen.

-Self blame, guilt, and regret – how much of that do you carry?
+How much self-blame, guilt, and regret do you carry?
 How much can you forgive yourself for?
 Sometimes the hardest relationship to reconcile is the relationship with one's self, so don't forget to put your own name on the list.
 Part of making restitution with others is thoughtful reflection about your personal interactions and accurately examining the role you played in causing harm.
-Resist the urge to pass extreme judgments upon yourself, just as you need to resist the urge to place disproportionate blame others.
+Resist the urge to pass extreme judgments upon yourself, just as you need to resist the urge to place disproportionate blame upon others.

-When considering broken relationships, especially those which have arisen from grief, our emotions have the tendency to go on the defensive.
-We were grieving!
-They knew that, they ought to understand!
-It feels uncomfortable to think we've hurt someone and it's even more frightening to imagine discussing it face-to-face with that person.
-It is far easier to justify our actions and find blame.
-He's too sensitive; she misunderstood; she hurt my feelings first; he was pushing me to move on too quickly; he’s never understood me.
-Whether or not these things are true doesn't change our part in the problem; furthermore, just as we hope others provide us a level of grief-related-leniency, we should not discount the hardship and hurt others may carry.
-Bottom line: if we're going to ask forgiveness for ourselves, we should approach the situation with a willingness to be equally as forgiving.
+When considering broken relationships, especially those that have arisen from grief, our emotions have the tendency to go on the defensive: We were grieving!
+They knew that!
+They ought to understand!
+It feels uncomfortable to think we've hurt someone, and it's even more frightening to imagine discussing it face-to-face with that person.
+It's far easier to justify our actions and find blame: He's too sensitive.
+She misunderstood.
+She hurt my feelings first.
+He was pushing me to move on too quickly.
+He's never understood me.
+Whether or not these things are true doesn't change our part in the problem.
+Furthermore, just as we hope others provide us a level of grief-related leniency, we should not discount the hardship and hurt others may carry.
+If we're going to ask forgiveness for ourselves, we should approach the situation with a willingness to be equally as forgiving.

-I hope you're feeling strong because what your about to do takes an enormous amount of courage.
-I truly think you will see it is worth your while, but as Theodore Roosevelt said, “Nothing in the world is worth having or worth doing unless it means effort, pain, [and] difficulty.”
+I hope you're feeling strong because what you're about to do takes an enormous amount of courage.
+I truly think you will see it is worth your while, but as Theodore Roosevelt said:

-Now is the time – don’t delay because you're scared, embarrassed, or guilty.
-Arm yourself with the knowledge that your attempts may be met with a range of responses positive, negative, and indifferent.
-Take the encouragement of others to heart and the discouragement in stride.
+Now is the time.
+Don't delay because you're scared, embarrassed, or guilty.
+Arm yourself with the knowledge that your attempts may be met with a range of responses—positive, negative, indifferent.
+Take the encouragement of others to heart, and the discouragement in stride.
 Be aware that a casual or natural opportunity to discuss these things may not present itself, so summon all your strength and prepare yourself to start the conversation.
-Be level headed and be forthright; avoid being defensive but conversely don't wallow in excessive remorse; and above all else be willing to forgive.
+Be level-headed and forthright.
+Avoid being defensive, but conversely don't wallow in excessive remorse.
+And above all else, be willing to forgive.

-As you move forward, do so with good-judgment.
+As you move forward, do so with good judgment.
 Although you may feel ready to rehash the past and lay all your wrongdoings on the table, others may not be quite as emotionally ready.
-Please be especially mindful when approaching those who are also grieving; everyone grieves at a different pace and they may still feel fragile about a great many things.
-There will be instances such as these, where it may only make sense to extend an olive branch and allow the healing to continue over a longer period of time.
-Your healing cannot come at the expense of someone else's well being.
-That would totally defeat the purpose.
+Please be especially mindful when approaching those who are also grieving.
+Everyone grieves at a different pace, and they may still feel fragile about a great many things.
+There will be instances where it may only make sense to extend an initial olive branch and to allow the healing to continue over a longer period of time.
+Your healing cannot come at the expense of someone else's well being; that would totally defeat the purpose.